M66B/FairEmail/docs/FAQ-it-rIT.md

 * *550 Messaggio di spam rifiutato perché l'IP è elencato per ...* significa che il server dell'email ha rifiutato di inviare un messaggio dall'indirizzo di rete attuale (pubblico) perché usato erroneamente per inviare spam da qualcun altro (si spera) in precedenza.
 Sei pregato di provare ad abilitare la modalità aereo per 10 minuti per acquisire un nuovo indirizzo di rete.
 * *550 We're sorry, but we can't send your email.
 Either the subject matter, a link, or an attachment potentially contains spam, or phishing or malware.* means that the email provider considers an outgong message as harmful.
 * *571 5.7.1 Message contains spam or virus or sender is blocked ...* means that the email server considered an outgoing message as spam.
 This probably means that the spam filters of the email server are too strict.
 You'll need to contact the email provider for support on this.
 * *451 4.7.0 Temporary server error.
 Please try again later.
-PRX4 ...*: please [see here](https://www.limilabs.com/blog/office365-temporary-server-error-please-try-again-later-prx4) or [see here](https://judeperera.wordpress.com/2019/10/11/fixing-451-4-7-0-temporary-server-error-please-try-again-later-prx4/).
+PRX4 ...*: per favore [vedi qui](https://www.limilabs.com/blog/office365-temporary-server-error-please-try-again-later-prx4) o [vedi qui](https://judeperera.wordpress.com/2019/10/11/fixing-451-4-7-0-temporary-server-error-please-try-again-later-prx4/).

 If you want to use the Gmail SMTP server to workaround a too strict outgoing spam filter or to improve delivery of messages: